civicnet/archived-fiipregatit.ro/README.md

 - After is done click on `Run Importer`
 - On the next screen you'll have to import and XML.
 Now, you have 2 options:
   - `fiipregatit.ro/site/config/misc/advanced-custom-field-export.xml` includes all the custom fields. **They are mandatory for the website to run properly!**
-  - `fiipregatit.ro/site/config/misc/fiipregatitro.wordpress.2017-09-28.xml` includes all the custom fields from the file above plus some dummy data for posts, pages, etc. It's not much but it's something.
-So you might as well use this one.
+  - `fiipregatit.ro/site/config/misc/fiipregatitro.wordpress.YYYY-MM-DD.xml` includes all the custom fields from the file above plus some dummy data for posts, pages, etc. It's not much but it's something.
+These files are versioned so you should probably use the latest one.
 You decide.

 5. Current state of theme is very raw.
 This means no navigation.
 Check in WP-ADMIN permalinks of various pages/posts.
 6. For Frontend development: